binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter6.md

 ### Phishing
 ![](images/ThreatTags/average-widespread-easy-moderate.png)

-Emails being sent out with payloads veiled with enticing email subjects, file names, etc. in the form of malicious web links and files that when executed deliver their payload.
+Emails being sent out with payloads veiled with enticing email subjects, file names, etc. in the form of web links and files that when executed deliver a malicious payload.
 Also check out the [Infectious Media](#people-identify-infectious-media) section in this chapter.
 Casting a wide net in the hope that a number of the receivers will fall for the scam.
 This attack takes advantage of the large number of receivers that will potentially fall for the scam.
 Generally the percentage of victims will be much lower than if it was a spear phishing attack, because the email will be more general in the attempt to reach less specific targets.
 Like large commercial fishing enterprises, this type of attack is very common and being executed on large scale in many instances at a time.
 This type of attack is also usually a lot easier to detect, because the attackers have to be more general in their approach and they rely less on detailed information gathering of their victims when crafting the attack than if it was more targeted.
 The outcome on average is also usually less dramatic.
 Yes the odd victim will be fooled.
 This type of attack is a numbers game.
 For example 100 people may be fooled when a 50'000 email campaign is crafted and sent.

-The SET has many options to help with this type of attack.
-They're all covered at the (social-engineer.org)[http://www.social-engineer.org/framework/se-tools/computer-based/social-engineer-toolkit-set/] website.
+SET has many options to help with this type of attack.
+They're all covered at the [social-engineer.org](http://www.social-engineer.org/framework/se-tools/computer-based/social-engineer-toolkit-set/) website.

 SET can use sendmail, gmail or your own open-mail relay out of the box to perform your attacks.